 Buddhist & Hindu

-I am putting these two together because the dressing traditions are identical.
+I am putting these two together because the dressing traditions are pretty much identical.
 Different than Jewish, Islamic, or Christian houses of worship, Buddhist and Hindu temples do not follow a congregational worship format so people are coming and going at all times of the day.
 This means that there is a little more flexibility in dress but here are some things to keep in mind:

 - Shoes will be off when inside the sacred space so wear easy to slip on shoes